Howto: cross-compiling tinc for Windows under Linux using MinGW

 There are only a few packages that need to be installed as root to get started:

-sudo apt-get install mingw32 wine git-core
+sudo apt-get install mingw-w64 wine git-core quilt

 sudo apt-get build-dep tinc